top of page

 Pit Stops: Loch Achray, Tigh Mor Castle, and Achray Farm for ice cream.

 The Dukes Pass wasn’t always the celebrated driving route it is today.
 Originally constructed in the 19th century by the Duke of Montrose to improve access across his estate, it gained popularity as tourists, inspired by Sir Walter Scott’s Rob Roy and The Lady of the Lake, flocked to the Trossachs.
-As the region’s fame grew, romanticised by Scott’s portrayal of its rugged landscapes, the Duke saw an opportunity to draw more visitors.
-Today, little has changed — except the means of travel.
+Romanticised by Scott’s vivid portrayal of its rugged landscapes, the Duke saw an opportunity to draw more visitors.
+Little has changed since – except the means of travel.

-Known as the “gateway to the Highlands,” driving through the Trossachs National Park is an experience in itself, with scenery shifting from tranquil woodlands to rugged hills and offering a tantalising glimpse of the dramatic landscapes further north.
-For those wanting a pause to take in the view, several lay-bys offer a chance to snap a few photos and admire the road as it twists into the distance.
+Known as the “gateway to the Highlands,” the Trossachs National Park offers a constantly shifting panorama, from tranquil woodlands to rugged hills and shimmering lochs.
+Several lay-bys along the way provide perfect spots to pull over, take in the view, and snap a few photos as the road winds into the distance.

-When the intensity of the Pass begins to subside, the Three Lochs Forest Drive provides a serene contrast, allowing for a more leisurely pace through the Queen Elizabeth Forest Park.
-This one-way circular track passes Lochan Reòidhte, Loch Drunkie, and Loch Achray, with panoramic views of the Trossachs.
-There’s ample free parking, nature trails to explore, picnic spots, and even a public toilet.
-You might spot wild deer and red squirrels or treat yourself to foraged artisan ice cream at Achray Farm.
+When the intensity of the Pass begins to subside, the Three Lochs Forest Drive offers a serene contrast.
+This one-way circular track through the Queen Elizabeth Forest Park meanders past Lochan Reòidhte, Loch Drunkie, and Loch Achray, revealing panoramic views of the Trossachs.
+With ample free parking, nature trails, picnic spots, and even a public toilet, it’s an ideal place to pause and explore.

 To get the most out of The Dukes Pass, a car that prioritises handling over sheer power is essential.
-Agility takes precedence on these tight bends and quick elevation changes, rewarding drivers in smaller, more nimble performance cars.
-A lightweight, responsive chassis will ensure you get the most from every twist and turn.
+Agility takes precedence on these tight bends and quick elevation changes, rewarding drivers in smaller, nimble performance cars.
+A lightweight, responsive chassis ensures you can make the most of every twist and turn.

-Top contenders include the Renault Clio 182 Trophy, Lotus Elise, Honda S2000, Mazda MX-5, and Hyundai i20 N. While lightweight cars excel here, well-balanced all-wheel-drive options like the Toyota GR Yaris or Porsche 911 Carrera 4 can also handle the terrain with impressive poise.
+Ideal choices include the Renault Clio 182 Trophy, Lotus Elise, Mazda MX-5, or Hyundai i20 N – cars that thrive on precision and balance.
+While lightweight cars excel here, don't rule out a well-balanced all-wheel-drive option like the Toyota GR Yaris or Porsche 911 Carrera 4.
+Whatever car you tackle the road in, The Dukes Pass will test your skills and immerse you in the stunning landscapes of the Trossachs.

 Where to Stay and Where to Eat